-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

-Every revolution, every genocide, has its soundtrack ★
+Every revolution, every genocide, leaves a soundtrack ★

 SPOILER ALERT